Ssenseii/spotify-yt-dlp-downloader/readme.md

 ### Option 1: Official Spotify Data Export

-Before using Potty for spotify downloads, you can request your personal Spotify data from Spotify's Privacy page.
+Before using HARMONI for spotify downloads, you can request your personal Spotify data from Spotify's Privacy page.
 Spotify will provide you with a ZIP file containing several JSON files, including one named YourLibrary.json.

-This YourLibrary.json file contains your saved tracks, albums, and playlists metadata, which Potty can use to generate the track list and manage downloads.
+This YourLibrary.json file contains your saved tracks, albums, and playlists metadata, which HARMONI can use to generate the track list and manage downloads.

 How to get your Spotify data: